 My legs hurt after a little while, so I began fidgeting around; I also had to take a break every two hours.
 Not Ironman, though.
 He took no breaks that I saw.
 Ironman stood like Nelson's statue at Trafalgar Square; tall and stoic.
 Nelson, as you might know is the famous British admiral who is known for winning the Battle of Trafalgar Square... (snicker!)

 From that day on, Ironman was my inspiration.
-Because of him, I would stand in front of the theater with my sign for four and a half or five hours every day.
+Because of him, I would stand in front of the theater with my sign for five or six hours every day.
 Ironman, on the other hand, was out there for at least 8 or 9 hours.
 He was a real pro.
 A real inspiration to all of us who had to stand there advertising the old fashioned way; the way of real men.

 With Ironman (not his real name).
 Sept.
 23, 2017